TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 7/Romans 7.24.md

 ---

-Wretched man that I am! who shall deliver me out of the body of this death?
+What a wretched man I am!
+Who will deliver me out of the body of this death?